Chantal Kreviazuk: Albums

-Kreviazuk's debut album, Under These Rocks and Stones, was first issued in Canada in August 1996 before being released in the US June 1997 to critical praise.
+Kreviazuk's debut album, Under These Rocks and Stones, was first issued in Canada in October 1996 before being released in the US June 1997 to critical praise.
 The album sold over 150,000 copies in Canada according to SoundScan, fueled mostly by the singles "Surrounded" and "God Made Me".
 Three videos from the album received modest play on the video channel MuchMusic and radio ("God Made Me", "Believer" and "Wayne"), but it was a fourth, "Surrounded", that became her first major Canadian airplay hit in 1997.
 That year, Kreviazuk received her first Juno Award nomination as Best New Artist.
 She also took part in the 1998 Lilith Fair music festival; "Surrounded" was included in the live compilation album from that year.

 In 1999, Kreviazuk released her second album.
 Titled Colour Moving and Still, it featured tracks written with her new husband, Raine Maida, lead singer of Our Lady Peace.
 The lead single from the album "Before You" became a huge radio hit in Canada and she performed the single on the 2000 Juno Awards, where she won two awards for Best Adult/Pop Album and Best Female Artist.
 Kreviazuk released two more videos from the album, "Dear Life" and "Far Away", as well as an additional radio release, "Souls", which was also remixed and was released as a promo vinyl for the M1 & Steve Fernandez Remix.

 Her third album, What If It All Means Something, was released in 2002.
 This album also featured multiple collaborations with Maida.
 The first single, "In This Life", was a hit in Canada.
 Kreviazuk performed the song live on The Tonight Show with Jay Leno.

 Kreviazuk began writing and recording her fourth album in her home studio in August, 2005, with Maida producing.
 The first single off the album, "All I Can Do", was made available on her official website and MySpace page prior to the release of the album.
 On July 24 the album premiered on the Canadian music channel Much More Music along with a behind the scenes special.
 The album, Ghost Stories, was released August 29, 2006.

 On October 28, 2008, she released her first compilation album, Since We Met: The Best of 1996-2006.

 On October 13, 2009, she released her fifth studio album, Plain Jane.

-She is featured on a song called "Over My Dead Body" by fellow Canadian recording artist Drake from his 2011 album Take Care.
+Kreviazuk was featured on the song Over My Dead Body by fellow Canadian artist Drake from his 2011 album Take Care, which won a Grammy award.

 Her first live album, entitled In This Life, was released on July 3, 2012.

 She featured on rapper Jay Rock's track Pay for It, which she performed alongside Jay Rock and Kendrick Lamar on Saturday Night Live on November 15, 2014.

 In November 2014, Kreviazuk released a new single called "I Will Be", speaking to her desire to want to help those who feel alone and isolated.
 She sang the song live on December 12 on the Toronto radio station 104.5 CHUM FM.